Shimomiya123/Janpan-HOI4-MOD/README.md

-# Janpan-HOI4-MOD
+# Empire of Janpan
-This is a hoi4 mod meant to revive the Empire of Janpan
+The Empire of Janpan is a HOI4 mod in which you can revive an empire lost to time by using an alternative focus tree.